 By 1968 the Poly Freeway (later “Martin Luther King Jr. Freeway”) was completed, hemming in Prairie Dog Town on the south.

-But the little critters prospered in their changing world.
+But the little critters prospered by adapting to their changing world.

 No thanks to the federal government.
 Earl Henderson said the federal government once offered to eliminate the prairie dog town for him, but he declined the offer.
 He said the little critters weren’t bothering him: “They were good company.”